jmw-phys/iNORG/README.md

     finished: change the state function, use vecbool to express; add the H to save the final coefficient. next do : Now face the problem with the calc Green. tinking : Rank equation was writting some thing wrong? why it will calc the minus number?

+Version: v1.0.13 @ 2023.03.28
+    finished: fix some print out problem.
+    next do : (same as prev)
+    tinking : (same as prev)